 IEEE 802 LMSC recommends OfReg to initiate proceedings to authorize Standard Power (SP) mode under supervision of an Automated Frequency Coordination (AFC) System in the 6 GHz band.
 SP mode enables Wi-Fi operation at higher power than both the VLP and the LPI modes to optimally utilize the 6 GHz spectrum.
 As OfReg plans to authorize VLP and LPI modes in the 6 GHz band, IEEE 802 LMSC kindly requests OfReg to initiate the process to authorize SP mode and certification of AFC Devices (SP access points or fixed clients) and AFC Systems.

 AFC technology is widely adopted as a mitigation technique to protect incumbent licenced services for outdoor and indoor operation at SP level.
 In this proceedings, OfReg refers to AFC “as the database assesses applications and only permits licensing in areas sufficiently removed from fixed links (and other users of the band) that no interference would be caused.
 Such a system would be overkill where only a few fixed links are licensed”.
-With proper consideration of protection criteria for the fixed point-to-point links, we believe that AFC Systems can properly implement the frequency coordination and maximum allowable power settings for AFC Devices.
+With proper consideration of protection criteria for the fixed point-to-point links, we believe that AFC Systems already developed for other regions can be readily adapted to provide the frequency coordination and maximum allowable power settings for AFC controlled devices to provide protection for these fixed links.
 As an example, in the USA, AFC Systems determine frequency and channel availability and maximum permissible power levels for AFC Devices considering incumbent Fixed Services (FS) and Radio Astronomy Services as well as neighboring countries incumbent services at the borders.
-While we understand OfReg’s comment on the number of FS links, an AFC System based mechanism for outdoor and indoor operation at SP level will have the advantages of automated maintenance when FS links are changed (e.g., added or removed) and an improved implementation by considering variable maximum allowable transmit powers, while depending on the location of access points, offered through AFC system calculation.
+While we understand OfReg’s comment on the number of FS links, an AFC System based mechanism for at SP level will have the advantages of automated maintenance when FS links are changed (e.g., added or removed) and an improved implementation by considering variable maximum allowable transmit powers, while depending on the location of access points, offered through AFC system calculation.

 Authorizing SP mode at a maximum EIRP of 4W for access points and 1W for client devices for indoor and outdoor operation enables many key applications including metaverse, multigigabit per second outdoor coverage (e.g., parks, stadiums), multi-gigabit point-to-multipoint connectivity, and low-latency applications including industrial IoT and Voice over IP (Wi-Fi calling).
 SP operation also improves indoor Wi-Fi performance to match coverage performance of the 5 GHz band.

-The USA and Canada have already authorized SP mode and started certification of AFC systems.
+The USA and Canada have authorized SP mode and have certified AFC systems.
 The certification process for AFC systems and devices is based on the industry developed recommended compliance specifications,.
 On 21 August 2023, Innovation, Science and Economic Development Canada (ISED) approved an AFC System for operation in Canada.
 On 23 February 2024, FCC announced approval of seven AFC systems for commercial operation in the USA.
 A number of AFC devices and Fixed Client devices are already certified too.
 Many other countries, including Japan, Saudi Arabia, South Korea, and Brazil, are also studying enablement of SP mode.

 As AFC devices are being certified and introduced in the market, the Wi-Fi industry expects the first significant deployments of SP mode to be indoor through upgrading of LPI access points to indoor SP access points, i.e., SP/LPI converged access points.
 These converged access points are targeting simultaneous support of LPI-only clients, SP clients, and dual LPI/SP clients in the same indoor network to improve overall system efficiency and spectrum utilization while protecting incumbent services.

-Initiate authorization proceedings for short range licence exempt devices operating in the 6425 MHz to 7125 MHz band
+Initiate authorization proceedings for expanding short range licence exempt devices operating in the 6425 MHz to 7125 MHz band